achristmascarl/rainfrog/README.md

 > [!WARNING]
 > rainfrog is currently in beta

-the goal for rainfrog is to provide a lightweight, terminal-based alternative to pgadmin/dbeaver.
+the goal for rainfrog is to provide a lightweight, terminal-based tool for interacting with databases.

 ## features

 - efficient navigation via vim-like keybindings and mouse controls
-- query editor with keyword highlighting and session history
+- query editor with keyword highlighting, session history, and favorites
 - quickly copy data, filter tables, and switch between schemas
 - shortcuts to view table metadata and properties
 - cross-platform (macOS, linux, windows, android via termux)